Dzhalil (urban-type settlement): History

 It was founded in 1964 and was granted urban-type settlement status in 1968.
+It is named after Tatar poet Musa Cälil.

 Administrative and municipal status

 Within the framework of administrative divisions, the urban-type settlement of Dzhalil is subordinated to Sarmanovsky District.
 As a municipal division, Dzhalil, together with three rural localities, is incorporated within Sarmanovsky Municipal District as Dzhalil Urban Settlement.

 Economy and infrastructure

 As of 1997, two major industrial enterprises in the settlement were Dzhalilneft oil company and a bakery.

 Demographics

 In 1989, ethnic Tatars accounted for 77.7% of the population, followed by the Russians at 19.6%.